lzawadka/herogame/README.md

 ## BackOffice.Web.UI

-I create a BackOffice to manage the content of the game
+I create a BackOffice to manage the content of the game.
+You can register with your Facebook account.

 ## jeuhero.Web.UI